tarunsankhla/retro-srum-planner/README.md

 ### 1. Anonymous Signin

 - User can signin anonymously and give feedbacks to the the public dashboards anonymously without saving any of their data anywhere.
-- Anonymous user have privileges to update, add or remove his own feedbacks and comments

 ### 2. Cloning Dashboard